koficodedat/reduct/docs/internal/roadmap/index.md

 - [x] Create advanced structural sharing techniques for immutable operations
 - [x] Develop lazy operations for improved performance

-**New Packages in Development:**
+**New Packages:**
-- WebAssembly acceleration package for performance-critical operations
+- ✅ WebAssembly acceleration package for performance-critical operations
-- Profiling and monitoring package for runtime performance analysis
+- Profiling and monitoring package for runtime performance analysis (in development)

 **See [Phase One: Detailed Plan](./phase-one.md) for more information.**